Perspectives: Tuberculin Skin Testing of Travelers

 Certain people who were infected with Mycobacterium tuberculosis years earlier exhibit waning delayed-type hypersensitivity to tuberculin.
 When they are skin tested years after infection, they might have a false-negative TST result (even though they are truly infected).
 However, the first TST might stimulate the ability to react to subsequent tests, resulting in a “booster” reaction.
 When the test is repeated, the reaction might be misinterpreted as a new infection (recent conversion) rather than a boosted reaction.

 Two-step testing is important for travelers who will have potential prolonged or substantial TB exposure.
 Two-step testing before travel will detect boosting and potentially prevent “false conversions”—positive TST results that appear to indicate infection acquired during travel, but which are really the result of previous TB infection.
-This distinction is particularly important if the traveler is going to a country where extensively drug-resistant TB (XDR TB) is present: it would be critical to know whether the person’s skin test had been positive before travel.
+This distinction is particularly important if the traveler is going to a country where multidrug-resistant (MDR) and extensively drug-resistant XDR TB are present: it would be critical to know whether the person’s skin test had been positive before travel.

-If the 2-step pre-travel TST result is negative, the traveler should have a repeat TST 8–10 weeks after returning from the trip or as part of a periodic screening examination for those who remain at high risk.
+If the 2-step pre-travel TST result is negative, the traveler should have a repeat TST 8–10 weeks after returning from the trip.
+During extended (>6 months) stays in or repeated travel to high-risk settings, a TST should be performed every 6–12 months, depending on the risk of exposure while traveling outside the United States, and 8–10 weeks after final return.
 Two-step testing should be considered for the baseline testing of people who report no history of a recent TST and who will receive repeated TSTs as part of ongoing monitoring.

-The use of TSTs among travelers who are visiting friends and relatives in TB-endemic areas should take into account the high rate of TST positivity in people visiting their country of birth.
+The use of TSTs among travelers who are visiting friends and relatives in TB-endemic areas should take into account that the rate of TST positivity in people visiting their country of birth is often high.
 In a study among 53,000 adults in Tennessee, the prevalence of a positive TST among the foreign born was 11 times that among the US born (34% vs 3%).
-Confirming TST status before travel would prevent the conclusion that a positive TST after travel was due to recent conversion.
+Confirming TST status before travel would prevent the conclusion that a positive TST after travel was due to recent infection.

 Al-Jahdali H, Memish ZA, Menzies D. Tuberculosis in association with travel.
 Int J Antimicrob Agents.
 2003 Feb;21(2):125–30.